uyuni-project/uyuni/containers/doc/README.md

 In order to tell K3s to not pull the images, set the image pull policy needs to be set to `Never`.
 This needs to be done for both Uyuni and cert-manager helm charts.

-To prevent Helm from pulling the images pass the `--image-pullPolicy=never` parameter to `uyuniadm install` or `uyuniadm migrate`.
+To prevent Helm from pulling the images pass the `--image-pullPolicy=never` parameter to `mgradm install` or `mgradm migrate`.

-To use the downloaded helm charts instead of the default ones, pass `--helm-uyuni-chart=server-helm-2023.10.0.tgz` and `--helm-certmanager-chart=cert-manager-v1.13.1.tgz` or add the following to the `uyuniadm` configuration file.
+To use the downloaded helm charts instead of the default ones, pass `--helm-uyuni-chart=server-helm-2023.10.0.tgz` and `--helm-certmanager-chart=cert-manager-v1.13.1.tgz` or add the following to the `mgradm` configuration file.
 Of course the versions in the file name need to be adjusted to what you downloaded:

 ```
 helm: